ghrhithesh/Book-Tracking-API/README.md

 # Book Tracking API

 A simple RESTful API for tracking books in a small library.
 Built with TypeScript, Node.js, and Express.
+It allows clients to perform CRUD operations on books — adding new books, viewing details, updating information, checking out, and returning books.
+The system also features strong type safety, validation via Zod, error handling, and is fully tested with Jest and Supertest.

 ## Features